dracoon/dracoon-swift-sdk/README.md

 # Example

 Too see how OAuth Code Grant flow works with DRACOON SDK, check out the example app in /Example/oauth2.example.
-Make sure to store your configuration to /Example/oauth2.example/oauth2.example/OAuthConfig.swift.
+Build it with carthage and make sure to store your configuration to /Example/oauth2.example/oauth2.example/OAuthConfig.swift first.

 ```swift